-Each unit will culminate in an in-class 50-point exam.
+Unit 1 & 2 will culminate in in-class 50-point exams.
 These exams will consist of multiple choice questions.
 These exams will be administered in class.

-You will need to buy 3 Scantron sheets from the bookstore to take PSYC& 100 exams.
+You will need to buy 2 Scantron sheets from the bookstore to take PSYC& 100 exams.